ome/omero-guide-upload/docs/import-cli.rst

 -  read access to the location of the data

 -  write access to the ManagedRepository or one of its subdirectories.
-More information about the ManagedRepository can be found at \ https://docs.openmicroscopy.org/latest/omero/developers/Server/FS.html
+Please check the `ManagedRepository <https://docs.openmicroscopy.org/latest/omero/developers/Server/FS.html>`__ documentation.

    .. image:: images/importcli2.png